Rutlish School

-Rutlish School is a state comprehensive school for boys, formerly a grammar school with the same name originally located on Rutlish Road, Merton Park, and relocated in 1957 on nearby Watery Lane, Merton Park, in southwest London.
+Rutlish School is a state comprehensive school for boys, formerly a grammar school with the same name originally located on Rutlish Road, Merton Park, in southwest London, and relocated in 1957 on nearby Watery Lane, Merton Park.

 History

 The school is named for and honours the benefactor William Rutlish, embroiderer to Charles II.
 Rutlish was a resident of the parish of Merton and is buried in the churchyard of the parish church of St Mary.
 Rutlish died in 1687 and left £400 (about £ today) for the education of poor children of the parish.

 By the 1890s the charity had accumulated a considerable excess of funds and John Innes, a local landowner and chairman of the board of trustees, used some of the excess to establish a school.

 Grammar school

 The first school building, established as a grammar school in the 1890s, was located in what is still designated Rutlish Road, off Kingston Road, by Merton Park station (now a tram stop).
-After World War II the school had outgrown its Victorian buildings (and the science block, built in the 1930s, had been destroyed as a result of enemy action) so in the early 1950s, John Innes buildings off nearby Mostyn Road were converted for use as the Junior School.
+After World War II the school had outgrown its Victorian buildings (and the science block, built in the 1930s, had been destroyed as a result of a German air raid) so in the early 1950s, John Innes buildings off nearby Mostyn Road were converted for use as the Junior School.

 Though the work was not completed and the heating system was not installed, this opened after a delay, in late September 1953.
 A new building was planned for the rest of the school, on the present site south of Watery Lane.
 The new school buildings opened in September 1957.

 Both this and the Junior School were on land that had belonged to John Innes and which had been occupied until 1945 by the John Innes Horticultural Institution (now the John Innes Centre in Norwich).
 The original buildings in Rutlish Road were later temporarily used as a girls' school (Surrey County Council, Pelham County Secondary Girls School) and then a Middle School (London Borough of Merton, Pelham Middle School, until 1974), buildings subsequently demolished to be replaced by a mix of retirement and warden-assisted flats.